AnonyHackz/AnonyHackzGL/README.md

 </ul>

 ## Installing and requirements
-<p>This tool require PHP for webserver, wget & unzip for download and extract cloudflare.
-First run following command on your terminal</p>
+<p>This tool requires PHP for the web server, and wget & unzip to download and extract Cloudflare files.
+To begin, run the following command in your terminal</p>

 ```
 apt-get -y install php unzip git wget